 On your marks, get set…RUN

-Inspired by the London Marathon to start running?
+Want to start running?
 Whether you've set your sights on a 5K or the full 26.2 miles, we've got all the gear and expert advice to get you going.
-Let's do this.

 Every year, for a nanosecond, I consider if I could run the London Marathon (as I dip my digestive into my cuppa).
 I clearly come to my senses.
 That said, I do want to start running again.
 Who’s with me?